uchicago-cs/cmsc22000/website/content/labs/lab8.md

     127.0.0.1:6379>

 This means that the Redis CLI tool running on your VM has successfully connected to the Redis server running inside the Docker container.
-However, notice how we’re not running Redis directly on the VM (we installed Redis so we could use the "redis-cli" tool, but we never ran the "redis-server" command on the VM).
+However, notice how we’re not running Redis directly on the VM (we installed Redis so we could use the `redis-cli` tool, but we never ran the `redis-server` command on the VM).

 You can now try running a few Redis commands from the Redis CLI: